-In determining national importance, the relevant question is not the importance of the field, industry, or profession in which the individual will work; instead we focus on the "the specific endeavor that the foreign national proposes to undertake."
+Likewise, the Petitioner has not provided sufficient evidence that his endeavor has national importance, which focuses on the "the specific endeavor that the foreign national proposes to undertake," rather than the importance of the field, industry, or profession in which the individual will work.
 See Dhanasar, 26 I&N Dec. at 889.
 In Dhanasar, we further noted that "we look for broader implications" of the proposed endeavor and that "[a]n undertaking may have national importance for example, because it has national or even global implications within a particular field."
 Id.
 We also stated that "[a]n endeavor that has significant potential to employ U.S. workers or has other substantial positive economic effects, particularly in an economically depressed area, for instance, may well be understood to have national importance."
 Id. at 890.

-In his appeal brief, the Petitioner argues that he has "over twenty (20) years of experience in the business field, explicitly within the real estate and construction industries.
-Much of this experience was acquired while working with \\\\\\ auto and home insurance company \\\\\\\ where . . . the Petitioner served as Construction and Project Manager."
-The Petitioner's experience in his field relates to the second prong of the Dhanasar framework, which "shifts the focus from the proposed endeavor to the foreign national."
+In the matter at hand, the Petitioner claims that he is a "leading [m]arketing [s]pecialist" and has a "broad and brilliant business background" as a result of his "many years" working for \\\\\\ The Petitioner's experience in his field relates to the second prong of the Dhanasar framework, which "shifts the focus from the proposed endeavor to the foreign national."
 Id. at 890.
-The issue here is whether the specific endeavor that he proposes to undertake has national importance under Dhanasar's first prong.
+The issue here, however, is whether the specific endeavor that the Petitioner proposes to undertake has national importance under Dhanasar's first prong.
+To that end, the Petitioner has stated that his company has the potential to